imarsman/gotail/README.md

  * `-C`	no colour output
  * `-N`	show line numbers
  * `-H`	print head of file rather than tail - assumed with `+` in `-n` value
+   * gives equivalent functionality to head command, except that the head command does not support the `+` option
    * fails with `-f` option

 One possible extension would be to periodically look for new files and add them